 Pumpkin Fest in Glen Arbor

 This celebration will definitely give you all the fall feelings!
-This year, Glen Arbor will be holding its third annual Pumpkin Fest on Saturday, October 20th.
+This year, Glen Arbor will be holding its annual Pumpkin Fest on Saturday, October 28th.
 It takes place at the Township Park in downtown Glen Arbor with countless family-friendly activities and contests to participate in.
 A few festival highlights include pumpkin carving, craft tables, face painting, pie eating contests, and a costume parade – so don’t forget those costumes!
 Later in the evening your carved pumpkins will be lit and displayed for all to see.

 Diehl’s Ciderfest in Holly

 A festival with unlimited cider?
 Count me in.
-Diehl’s Ciderfest in Holly, Michigan is on September 29th and 30th this year at Diehl’s Orchard and Cider Mill.
-On Saturday morning you can participate in their Ciderfest Run which includes either a 1-mile or 4-mile race.
+Diehl’s Ciderfest in Holly, Michigan is on September 23rd and 24th this year at Diehl’s Orchard and Cider Mill.
+On Saturday morning you can participate in their Ciderfest Run which includes either a 1-mile or 3.1-mile race.
 After the run, you’ll be able to enjoy donuts, apples, cider, and a hayride.
 Don’t worry – you don’t have to participate in the race to enjoy all these goodies.
 Everyone is welcome at the festival to enjoy food, drinks, corn mazes, crafts, a petting farm and much more.
 There is also an award-winning Hog Wild BBQ that will be going on all day.

 Hallowe’en in Greenfield Village in Dearborn